Yokoi-K/sample-app-for-dill-test/packages/app/README.md

   lib/main.dart
 ```

-But, it does not work.
+But build time is 10 seconds.
+It does not work.